seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 \assignment{Assignment 2: Storing records in a std::vector}

-Create a small program that reads in a FASTA file and stores all the records in a std::vector.
+Create a small program that reads in a FASTA file and stores all the records in a `std::vector`.

-After reading, print the vector (this works natively with the seqan3::debug_stream).
+After reading, print the vector (this works natively with the `seqan3::debug_stream`).

 Test your program with the following file: